PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 17:53:45
+Last updated: 2024-04-02 17:54:18
-Random Quote: Here is one quality that one must possess to win, and that is definiteness of purpose, the knowledge of what one wants, and a burning desire to possess it. - Napoleon Hill
+Random Quote: Life is like a sewer.
+What you get out of it depends on what you put into it. - Tom Lehrer